 Media Release Monday 25th November 2019

-Right to Life challenges David Seymour (pictured) who supports “choice” to tell our community whether he supports the current proposal of the Dutch government to provide assisted suicide to every person over the age of 75 years of age “who believes that they have completed their life”.
+Right to Life challenges David Seymour (pictured) who supports “choice” to tell our community whether he supports the current proposal of the The Netherlands government to provide assisted suicide to every person over the age of 75 years of age “who believes that they have completed their life”.

 David Seymour is the leading advocate in New Zealand for the death lobby promoting choice for assisted suicide or to receive a lethal injection.
 Right to Life believes that his contentious anti-life End of Life Choice Bill is but the first step in implementing the ultimate hidden agenda for disposing of the lives of those not considered worthy of living.

 Our community must now watch and pay attention as this agenda unfolds in the Netherlands, because our lives and that of our children depend on it.
 The Dutch government recently announced its intention to introduce legislation next year to provide State funded assisted suicide for any person over the age of seventy-five who believe that their life is complete.
 It will not be necessary to have a terminal illness or to have even have ill health.
 The ultimate logical step is for the government to make it a duty to accept assisted suicide on reaching 75.
 This would be a considerable saving for the Dutch health services and social welfare.

 Polling conducted by the Dutch government reveal that the proposal has the support of 55% of the population.
 Half those polled wanted no age limit, a third wanted a lower limit.